hnyberg/Database-Project/README.md

 -Make a Java-GUI to interact with database.
 -JDBC for communication with app and database.
 -Think MVC.
+-In GUI, include tools to create, read, update and delete data (CRUD) from database.
+-Include data selection possibilities (i.e. filtering or sorting).
+-A search function.
 -Co-op with your fellow students through Github.
 -Pair programming as much as possible.
 -Deadline: 1 week.